-This blog post was first published as a guest post on The Association of School and College Leaders’ (ASCL) website.
+This blog post on Assessment Value was first published as a guest post on The Association of School and College Leaders’ (ASCL) website.
 It is the last post in a series exploring the four pillars of assessment – purpose, validity, reliability and value.

 Every minute that a teacher, student, leader, parent or governor spends engaging with assessment (be that in the form of planning, administering, doing, reviewing, marking, feeding back, analysing…) is a minute that wasn’t spent doing something else.
 As such, assessment carries with it a high opportunity cost; the value derived from the former should be at least commensurate with the latter (if it’s not, we should probably do something else).